Create and submit an EMI scheme using auto-generated documents.

 - They may not hold options worth more than £250,000 (at the time of grant).

-Check out our full list of EMI qualifications for businesses, employees, and options or take our two-minute quiz to find out!
+Check out our full list of EMI qualifications for businesses, employees, and options or take our quick quiz and find out!

 QUIZ TIME